veracode/Veracode-Community-Projects/README.md

 - [Bulk add teams to workspaces](https://github.com/cadonuno/add-team-to-workspace) ([cadonuno](https://github.com/cadonuno/)) - Allows for adding teams to workspaces in bulk.

-- [Veracode Bulk User Permissions](https://github.com/cadonuno/Veracode-Bulk-Team-Assignment) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk setting of roles and permissions for Veracode users.
+- [Veracode Bulk User Creator/Editor](https://github.com/cadonuno/Veracode-Bulk-User-Management) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk modifying and/or creating users in Veracode.

 - [Check Build Status](https://github.com/christyson/check_build_status) ([Christyson](https://github.com/christyson/)) - Script to check if an application profile in Veracode has a build running currently.
 It also provides an option to delete the build if there is one running.